Fetal Alcohol Spectrum Disorder (FASD) training

 - Reflective Practice to identify areas of practice that require development for improved client engagement and outcomes.

-- Trauma Informed Care and Practice (TICP) to consider the broader context in which alcohol use may be occurring.
+- Trauma Informed Care and Practice to consider the broader context in which alcohol use (during pregnancy) may occur.

-- FASD prevention in the context of the National Strategic Action Plan and a holistic prevention framework.
+- Fetal Alcohol Spectrum Disorder (FASD) prevention in the context of the National Strategic Action Plan and a holistic prevention framework.

-- Brief Interventions (BI) to combine course content with skills practice using the AUDIT-C and the ‘Five As’.
+- Brief Interventions to combine course content with skills practice using the AUDIT-C and ‘Five As'.

 Introduction to FASD